J-F-Liu/knowledge/src/Computer/image processing.md

 - guarantee of the existence of solutions in the class of viscosity partial differential equations (PDEs)
 - include suitable edge-, region- and shape-based terms in LSF to adapt to different tasks

-Signed distance functions (SDFs) or binary functions can be used as the level set function (LSF).

-The use of distance function is necessary to estimate accurately geometric features s.a. the curvature or the contour normal, which can be essential for some applications s.a. the surface reconstruction problem from scattered points.

-Binary function cannot provide the distance information, but allows fast and convex optimization techniques with graph cut methods or convex relaxation methods.

 Important papers:

-- 2001 Active contours without edges
-- 2007 Fast Global Minimization of the Active Contour/Snake Model
 - 2011 An Efficient Algorithm for Level Set Method Preserving Distance Function
 - 2018 Adaptive Eigenspace Segmentation
 - 2020 A survey of level set method for image segmentation with intensity inhomogeneity

+- 2001 Active contours without edges
+- 2007 Fast Global Minimization of the Active Contour/Snake Model